mykolav/unitycontainer-param-autofactory/README.md

 # License

-The [ParameterizedAutoFactory](https://github.com/mykolav/unitycontainer-param-autofactory) extension is licensed under the MIT license.
+The extension is licensed under the MIT license.
-So it can be used freely in commercial applications.